sfdc-db-gmail/unlocked-packages/faq-unlocked-pkgs.md

 If you are an ISV that develops and lists apps on AppExchange, here are our recommendations (See [here](#pkg-types) for info about different types of packages):

-1. Continue to use first-generation managed packages (1GPs) for now when it comes to listing and distributing apps to customers.
+1. Continue to use first-generation managed packages (1GPs) when it comes to listing and distributing apps to customers.
 2. In upcoming releases, we are working on enabling the listing of second-generation packages (managed 2GPs) on AppExchange and building feature parity with first-generation managed packages - features like LMA and push upgrades.
 Until we can develop these features and launch managed second-generation packages as GA, we recommend that you continue with first-gen packages.
 3. You can definitely consider second-generation managed packages (managed 2GPs) during development cycle.
 You can build and test your metadata using scratch orgs and 2GPs and use 1GPs for final rounds of testing and building the official release candidate.
-This will help you take the benefits of managed 2GPs in development stages.
+This will enable you to adopt the benefits of managed 2GPs in development stages.
 4. Unlocked packages are designed primarily keeping customer use cases in mind.
 There could be scenarios where unlocked packages are helpful to ISVs as well.
 Familiarize yourself with what unlocked package can do and see if they map to some of your use cases.

 ([Back to the Table of Contents](#toc))